enewe101/corenlpy/docs/index.rst

 ---------------------
 CoreNLP is easy to run from the commandline.
-However, if you want to run it on many files in different directories, or integrate it with other scripting logic, it may be easier to invoke it within python.
+However, if you want to run it on many files in different directories, or integrate it with other scripting logic, it may be easier to invoke it within Python.
 This package simplifies running CoreNLP in that case.
 This isn't a "wrapper" because it is really just invoking CoreNLP through a system call, which you could do yourself on the commandline.

-For this to work, you will need to download and unzip CoreNLP.
-If you rename (move) the folder found in the zip file to  ``~/corenlp``, then this package will find it automatically.
-Otherwise, you can tell it where to find the CoreNLP .jar files by creating the file ``~/.corenlpyrc`` that contains the path as follows:
+You will need to download and unzip CoreNLP.
+Rename (move) the directory found in the zip archive to ``~/corenlp`` to allow this package to find it automatically.
+Alternatively, make a ``~/.corenlpyrc`` file and put the following line in it, specifying the path to the CoreNLP directory:

 .. code-block:: JSON